The Constitution of the

 a) The Council

-The Association will be run by an elected Council, chosen from members by show of hands of members at an AGM
+The Association shall be run by an elected Council, chosen from members by show of hands of members at an AGM.

 b) Council membership